commonpike/fairpost/docs/Ayrshare.md

 - astiktok
 - asyoutube

+If you only have one user, your user .env is the same as your global .env

 ## Setting up the Ayrshare platform

 - get an account at Ayrshare
 - get your Api key at https://app.ayrshare.com/api
-- store this key as FAIRPOST_AYRSHARE_API_KEY in your servers .env
+- store this key as FAIRPOST_AYRSHARE_API_KEY in your global .env

 ### Enable and test the facebook platform
  - Add one or more of the 'as*' platforms to `FAIRPOST_FEED_PLATFORMS` in the users `.env`